Piers Bambridge

 C: Buses, coaches, taxis, private hire vehicles, heavy goods vehicles, vans, minibuses

-D: Buses, coaches, taxis, private hire vehicles, heavy goods vehicles, vans, minibuses, cars, the local authority has the option to include motorcycles
+D: Buses, coaches, taxis, private hire vehicles, heavy goods vehicles, vans, minibuses, cars, plus the local authority has the option to include motorcycles

 Clean Air Zones with charges